Shehab-Mahmoud/DeepNeuralNetwork/README.md

 ## 3.Back propagation
 Back propagation is the step that allows calculating gradients for gradient descent (training the neural network).<br>
-In back propagation we follow the reversed path of the neural network calculating gradients for weights and biases to update them<br>
-during gradient descent (training).<br><br>
+In back propagation we follow the reversed path of the neural network calculating gradients for weights and biases to update them during gradient descent (training).<br><br>
 This is a very usefull [link](https://medium.com/@pdquant/all-the-backpropagation-derivatives-d5275f727f60) explaining the math behind back propagation, essentialy we use the chain rule from calculas to calculate the derivative of loss w.r.t weights and biases.